danielhams/didbs/README.md

 ## How to run it

-* Edit the defaultenv.vars file to set the DIDBS_JIBS to number of CPUs + 1
+* Edit the defaultenv.vars file to set the DIDBS_JOBS to number of CPUs + 1
 * Run ./bootstrap.pl to set the directories it should use

 ./bootstrap.pl -p /pathforpackages -b /pathforbuilding -i /pathforinstall -v

-* Once configuration run bootstrap.pl to build stage0 packages
+* Run bootstrap.pl to build stage0 packages (it stops after this)
 * Run bootstrap.pl again to build stage1 and the release packages

+## Using the installed tools

+The compilation options don't set "rpath" - so you'll need to set:

+* PATH=/installdir/bin
+* LD_LIBRARYN32_PATH=/installdir/lib